Extending Douglas-Rachford Splitting for Convex Optimization: Introduction

 and develop Lyapunov analyses for these newly identified parameter regions whose intersection $\left(S^{(1)} \cap S^{(2)} =\R_{++}\{(1,1)\}\times (0,2)\right)$ represents the unconditional-convergence region for monotone inclusions established in \cite{ryu2020uniqueness}.
 The discovery of the Lyapunov inequalities has been assisted by the automatic Lyapunov methodologies and tools of \cite{UpadhyayaBanertTaylorGiselsson2025AutoLyapTight,UpadhyayaTaylorBanertGiselsson2025AutoLyap}.
 Necessity is demonstrated using simple one-dimensional counterexamples involving the zero function and the indicator function of $\{0\}$.

 While we primarily characterize the entire class of frugal, minimal lifting, unconditionally convergent resolvent splittings with fixed-point encoding in the optimization setting, we emphasize that all our convergence guarantees for methods with $\alpha/\beta\neq 1$ appear to be new.
 Because the alternating direction method of multipliers (ADMM) \cite{GlowinskiMarroco1975,GabayMercier1976,BoydParikhChuPeleatoEckstein2011} arises as a special case of Douglas–Rachford splitting \cite{Gabay1983,EcksteinBertsekas1992}, our results yield a family of completely new convergent ADMM-type methods for convex optimization.
 Likewise, since the Chambolle--Pock algorithm \cite{chambolle2011first} is also a Douglas–Rachford instance \cite{o2020equivalence}, we obtain an expanded class of convergent Chambolle--Pock–type methods, some of which are new.
-In particular, we present the first doubly relaxed Chambolle--Pock-type method (see \cref{alg::extended_chambolle_pock} for the specific relaxations) with freedom in both relaxation parameters.
+In particular, we present the, to the authors' knowledge, first doubly relaxed Chambolle--Pock-type method (see \cref{alg::extended_chambolle_pock} for the specific relaxations) with freedom in both relaxation parameters.
 Previous works, such as \cite{he2012convergence,banert2025chambolle}, have one of them fixed.
+We also present extensions of the parallel splitting method in \cite[Proposition~28.7]{BauschkeCombettes2017} and a generalized alternating projections method \cite{GAP_Agmon,GAP_Motzkin,GAP_Bregman}.

-The rest of the paper is organized as follows. \Cref{sec::Preliminaries} introduces notation and definitions and presents a few preliminary results. \Cref{sec::Problem_Setting} presents the problem setting and our main result; the complete characterization of all frugal, no-lifting resolvent splittings in the convex optimization setting that are both unconditionally convergent and has the fixed-point encoding property. \Cref{sec::Convergence Analysis} is devoted to proving the main result. \cref{sec::Additional_convergence_results} shows ergodic $\mathcal{O}(1/K)$-convergence for two primal-dual gap functions for the characterized methods. \Cref{sec::admm_cp} applies our method to specific problem instances to derive new convergent ADMM-, Chambolle--Pock-, and parallel splitting-type algorithms. \Cref{sec::operator} presents an operator composition perspective of the algorithm in \eqref{eq::main_algorithm_ryu} and \cref{sec::conclusions} concludes the paper.
+The rest of the paper is organized as follows. \Cref{sec::Preliminaries} introduces notation and definitions and presents a few preliminary results. \Cref{sec::Problem_Setting} presents the problem setting and our main result; the complete characterization of all frugal, no-lifting resolvent splittings in the convex optimization setting that are both unconditionally convergent and have the fixed-point encoding property. \Cref{sec::Convergence Analysis} is devoted to proving the main result. \cref{sec::Additional_convergence_results} shows ergodic $\mathcal{O}(1/K)$-convergence for two primal-dual gap functions for the characterized methods. \Cref{sec::admm_cp} applies our method to specific problem instances to derive new convergent ADMM-, Chambolle--Pock\mbox{-,} parallel splitting-, and alternating projection-type algorithms, and \cref{sec::conclusions} concludes the paper.